think2times/Fastrack/Doing/ielts/One Word Diary/December.md

     - the invitation to the New Year's Eve party from Wang Jiani
     - my grandfather introduced a blind-date to me
     - yogurt that Qiu Shuxin gived to me

+### 31th
+> Today is a terrible day.
+Qiu Shuxin and I went to cross-year party, but she almost didn't talk to me.
+I regreted to agree to the party!
+Even worse, Wang Jiani and her friends were late over one hour, so we decided to leave.
+Qiu shuxin and her friend went to concert in Huijia Times Square, and I made an decision that I will not come out with Qiu Shuxin unless I must go.

+- Gratitude:
+    - year-end bonus
+    - sharing session
+    - the waitor re-hot my French fries
+    - the moment when I watch Harvard Happines course
+    - the beautiful spot of Train Home Street